julian-hecker/learning/react/README.md

 Props are immutable, read-only data
 - Must not have value changed.
 (Use State to change)
 - Passed along children
+- Created in component's return, as an attribute

 ### State
+State is an internal representation of a component's data.
-Only Class components can have state.
+- Only Class components can have state.
+    - Function components are "stateless"
+- Data "flows down", and can be passed into children

+#### Setting State
 1. Initial state is set by `constructor` function.
     - Components always call base constructor with `props` argument.
     - ```JSX